-Would you ever consider paying a $450 annual fee for a credit card?
+Would you ever consider paying $450 or $550 annually for a credit card?
 Perhaps you should, as premium credit cards can offer exceptional value, even when compared to their soaring annual fees.
 In fact, the market for premium credit cards is extremely hot, with many of the major credit card issuers scrambling to introduce new products, and upgrade their old ones to remain competitive.

 Let’s take a look at some of the premium credit cards on the market, and see if they really are worth their annual fees.

 With this premium rewards card, new applicants earn 60,000 Membership Rewards points after spending $5,000 in new purchases in the first three months of their account.
-Benefits include a $200 annual air travel fee credit, $200 of credit each year towards Uber rides, and a $100 credit towards the application fee for Global Entry or TSA Precheck.
+Benefits include an Airline Fee Credit, up to $200 per calendar year in baggage fees and more at one qualifying airline, $200 of credit each year towards Uber rides, and a $100 credit towards the application fee for Global Entry or TSA Precheck.
 Other perks include cardholder access to the Delta SkyClubs, Priority Pass Select membership, and access to the American Express Centurion airport lounges.

 Is it worth it?
-If you can utilize both the $200 annual air travel fee credit and $200 of credit each year towards Uber rides, then the net cost of this card comes down to $150.
-For that amount, you get access to three different lounge programs and 5x rewards on air and hotel reservations booked through Amex, which will be worth it for frequent travelers.
+If you can utilize both the $200 Airline Fee Credit and $200 of credit each year towards Uber rides, then the net cost of this card comes down to $150.
+For that amount, you get access to three different lounge programs and 5x Membership Rewards® on air and hotel reservations booked through Amex, which will be worth it for frequent travelers.

 This top-of-the-line Delta card offers new customers 10,000 Medallion Qualifying Miles (MQMs) and 40,000 bonus miles after spending $3,000 on new purchases within three months of account opening.
-And each year, you can earn another 15,000 MQMs and 15,000 bonus miles after you spend $30,000 on purchases, and an additional 15,000 MQMs and an additional 15,000 bonus miles after you reach $60,000 of purchases in a calendar year.
+And each year, you can earn another 15,000 MQMs and 15,000 bonus miles after you spend $30,000 on eligible purchases on your Card in the calendar year.
 Other perks include a SkyClub membership, an annual companion certificate, and upgrade priority over other travelers in the same level in the Medallion program.
-There’s a $450 annual fee for this card.
+There’s a $450 ($550 if application is received on or after 1/30/2020) annual fee for this card.

 Is it worth it?
-The opportunity to earn up to 30,000 MQMs each year can mean the chance to reach the next level of Medallion status.
+Earn 15,000 Medallion® Qualification Miles (MQMs) and 15,000 bonus miles after you reach $30,000 in eligible purchases on your Card in the calendar year.
 When you combine that with upgrade priority within your status level, this card can be your ticket to numerous first class upgrades throughout the year.
 The Delta SkyClub membership alone costs more than $450 per year, and you can receive that much value from the companion certificate alone.

 This card offers 1.5% value from your purchases when redeemed for cash back, and double value when redeemed for airfare.
 Other benefits include a $100 annual airline credit toward qualifying airline purchases and a $100 Global Entry application fee credit.
 You also get a subscription to their Luxury Magazine and luxury gifts sent to you throughout the year.
 There’s a $495 annual fee for this card.